AltmyshovNursultan/OnlineBanking/README.md

   <br />
 Front end part is not created.
 <br />
-Purpose to create this project to practice skills.
+This project created exclusively for practice